NolanKoblischke/chatastro/README.md

+# July 23 Update

+Testing out MCP with Claude Code.

+In one terminal, run:
+`uv run tap_mcp_server.py stdio`

+In the other terminal, use Claude Code, provide it the MCP and ask it about a dataservice.

+Since I'm currently testing on LSST DP1.
+You should have your LSST token as an `ASTRO_DATABASE_TOKEN` env var.

 # ChatAstro - Chatting with TAP servers

 At the moment, this repo contains work in progress towards a chatbot for every TAP server.